CodyNing/Empathy-QA-Papper-Robot/README.md

 2. Connect the Pepper robot and tablet to your PC (Note: You must have the router set up with WiFi)
 3. Open the Anaconda Prompt
 4. Navigate to the Server folder
-5. Type 'conda activate uvicorn
+5. Type 'conda activate uvicorn'
 6. Run 'python main.py' to start the Server
 7. In Android Studio, run MainActivity.java while it is connected to the Pepper robot
 8. In the robot app, enter the IPv4 address of the wifi network you are connected to on your PC (that WiFi network must also be the same WiFi as the tablet's wifi).
 To find the IPv4 address on your PC on Windows, type 'ipconfig' in the command line and look at the IPv4 address under 'Wireless LAN adapter Wi-Fi'